- Day 6: Last Day on Sifnos and Travelling Home

 A Condensed Trip Report

-I’ve collated the days we spent exploring Sifnos into a single post.
-Mainly because, honestly, I forgot to take detailed notes and can’t remember exactly what we did on each specific day.
-However, I do recall the more exciting parts, and this is what you’ll find below.
+I’ve compiled our days exploring Sifnos into a single post—mainly because, well, I forgot to take detailed notes and can’t quite recall what we did each day.
+But the highlights?
+Those I remember, and that’s what you’ll find below.

 Monday 19th June – Hiking Profitis Ilias

-On our first full day, Ed suggested a hike from Apollonia to the monastery of Profitis Ilias, the highest point on the island.
-Situated a few kilometres west of the capital, it isn’t a long walk, but the day was warm, and it involved a reasonable climb, so we ate a good breakfast and packed plenty of water before setting off by bus from Kamares.
+On our first full day, Ed suggested we hike from Apollonia to the monastery of Profitis Ilias, the highest point on the island.
+Though only a few kilometers west of the capital, the warm weather and steady climb made it a bit of a challenge.
+We fueled up with a solid breakfast, packed plenty of water, and hopped on a bus from Kamares.

-On our return to Apollonia, we found an open rooftop bar, sat in the shade to enjoy a well-earned beer and snack, and then caught the bus back to Kamares.
+Back in Apollonia, we found a rooftop bar, claimed a shady spot, and enjoyed a well-earned beer and snack before catching the bus back to Kamares.

 Tuesday 20th June – Hiking from Faros to Vathy (Almost)

-After a brief stop to explore the monastery, we continued southwest on a mixture of paths and roads until we reached the beach resort of Platis Gialos.
-As it was Ed’s first time on the island, we walked the length of the beach so that he could explore, then backtracked in search of somewhere for lunch.
-It was a little early, and many tavernas weren’t open, but we eventually found one midway down and enjoyed a decent meal.
+After a quick stop to explore the monastery, we continued southwest on a mix of paths and roads until we reached Platis Gialos.
+As it was Ed’s first time on the island, we walked the length of the beach, taking in the scenery, before hunting for a lunch spot.
+Many tavernas were still closed, but we eventually found one open and settled in for a meal.

-From Platis Gialos, the plan was to pick up another marked trail heading west to Vathy and catch a late afternoon bus home.
-Unfortunately, I’d started to feel unwell shortly after leaving Faros and, by the time we’d finished lunch, wasn’t sure I could walk much further.
-I suggested to Ed that he continue alone and that I take a bus back to the hotel and meet him later, but he was happy to return to Kamares with me and either relax at the beach or find a local walk.
+The original plan was to hike west to Vathy and catch a late afternoon bus back.
+Unfortunately, I started feeling unwell not long after leaving Faros.
+By the time we finished lunch, I wasn’t sure I could continue.
+I suggested Ed go on while I took the bus back to rest, but he opted to return with me and find something more low-key to do.

 Wednesday 21st June – Car Hire

-We picked up the vehicle early on our third full day, setting off first to Apollonia and then north to the small fishing village of Cheronissos.
-After a brief walk and an early snack lunch, we headed south towards Vathy, stopping at Agios Andreas church.
-Once again, I’d managed to get there and find that the Mycenean Acropolis ruins were closed, but it’s possible to walk around the fence and still access the church for its impressive views across the south side of the island:
+Early on our third full day, we picked up the car and set off north to the small fishing village of Cheronissos.
+After a short stroll and an early snack lunch, we headed south towards Vathy, stopping at Agios Andreas church.
+For the second time, I found the Mycenaean Acropolis ruins closed, but we walked around the fence and enjoyed the impressive views.

 Thursday 22nd June – Kastro, Last Full Day